LHNCBC/expression-editor/README.md

-# The LHC Rule Editor
+# The LHC Expression Editor

 A widget to add FHIRPath expressions to a given FHIR Questionnaire.

 ## Usage

-The Lister Hill Center (LHC) Rule Editor can be used both as an Angular Component or a Web Component.
+The Lister Hill Center (LHC) Expression Editor can be used both as an Angular Component or a Web Component.

 ### Attributes available <a name="attributes-available"></a>